“The first time I called myself a 'Witch' was the most magical moment of my life.”

-Warlock: In common, but incorrect usage, the definition of a warlock is “a male version of a witch”.
-However there is much debate about the usage of the word among witches and male practitioners of the Traditional Craft prefer to be known simply as witches and never refer to themselves as warlocks, many of whom find the term offensive.
-The commonest etymology of the word can possibly be traced back to the old English or Scottish word "waerloka", which many centuries ago, had the meaning "oath breaker" or even "traitor".
-Conversely though, the word "waerlak" meant "honor bound" and exactly which word became associated with witchcraft remains one of speculation.
-The term "oath breaker" may have been applied to witches as they "broke their oaths" with the Christian church.
-Though not a common term, some wiccans apply the term "warlocking" to the ejection of a member from their group or coven.
+Warlock:: In common, but incorrect usage, the definition of a warlock is said to be “a male version of a witch”.
+However there is much debate about the usage of the word among witches and male practitioners of the Traditional Craft, many of whom find the term offensive, prefer to be known simply as witches and never refer to themselves as warlocks.
+The most common etymology of the word can possibly be traced back to the old English or Scottish word "waerloka" which many centuries ago had the meaning "oath breaker" or even "traitor".
+In which case, the term oath breaker may have been applied to witches as they had 'broken their oaths' with the Christian church, by becoming witches.
+Conversely though, the word "waerlak" meant "honor bound" and exactly which word became associated with witchcraft is a matter of speculation.
+Today some wiccans will use the term "warlocking" to refer to the excommunication of someone from their group or "coven".

 Different Traditions of Witchcraft

 Appalachian 'Granny' Tradition: A tradition dating back to the first settlers of the Appalachian Mountains who came to the United States from Scotland and Ireland in the 1700's and who brought with them their "Old World" magical traditions.
 Those traditions were then blended with the local tradition of the Cherokee Tribes into a combination of local herbal folk remedies and charms, faith healing, storytelling and magick.
 The 'Granny' Witches will often call themselves 'Doctor Witches' or 'Water Witches' depending upon whether they are more gifted in healing and midwifery, or if they are more in tune with dowsing for water, lay lines and energy vortexes.
 This tradition is termed 'Granny' from the prominent role played by older women in the mountain communities.